aaronbloomfield/ccc/hws/metamask/index.md

 ### Submission

-There are *four* forms of submission for this assignment; you must do all four.
+There are *five* forms of submission for this assignment; you must do all five.

 Submission 1: You should submit just your `auctions.html` contract to Gradescope.
 In particular, you are NOT submitting any Solidity code for this assignment.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only check that the right file has been submitted.

+Submission 2: You need to have your web page deployed on the departmental servers.
+It should be in your `~/public_html` directory there.

-Submission 2: You must have deployed your Auctioneer_v2 smart contract to our private Ethereum blockchain.
+Submission 3: You must have deployed your Auctioneer_v2 smart contract to our private Ethereum blockchain.
 It's fine if you deploy it a few times to test it.
-Presumably the smart contract address for this is in the auctions.html file that you submitted to Gradescope.
+Presumably the smart contract address for this is in the auctions.html file that you submitted to Gradescope (and that you put on the departmental server).

-Submission 3: You need to start a few auctions.
+Submission 4: You need to start a few auctions.
 Mint some NFTs, start some auctions.
 You should start three auctions using the NFT images that you created for the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.

-Submission 4: You will need to submit your information via a Google form, the link to which is on the Collab landing page.
+Submission 5: You will need to submit your information via a Google form, the link to which is on the Collab landing page.